Lethja/lua-watcom/BUILD.md

 but are beneficial.

 ### Patching Utility
-There are a few patches for the Lua source code available, however, the patch changes are minimal and only serve to silence Watcom compiler warnings.
+There are a few patches for the Lua source code available.
+Open Watcom can build usable binaries without the patches; however, some platform-specific functionality may not be correct without them.

 #### GNU Patch
 The standard patch utility on GNU systems.